-John W. Rogers, Jr. (Born 1958) - Chairman, Co-CEO, Chief Investment Officer, Lead Portfolio Manager for Ariel Fund and Co-Portfolio Manager for Ariel's small-cap value, small cap value concentrated, small/mid-cap value and mid cap value strategies.
+John W. Rogers, Jr. (Born 1958) - Chairman, Co-CEO, Chief Investment Officer, Lead Portfolio Manager for Ariel Fund and Co-Portfolio Manager for Ariel's small-cap value, small cap value concentrated, and small/mid-cap value strategies.
 As he has since its inception, Mr. Rogers makes the final investment decisions for Ariel's flagship fund, Ariel Fund.
 Mr. Rogers also serves as Chairman of the Board of Directors of Ariel Investments, LLC and Ariel Capital Management Holdings, Inc. and as a Trustee of the Ariel Investment Trust.
 Mr. Rogers also serves on multiple public and private company boards.
 Mr. Rogers earned an AB in Economics from Princeton University.

 Mellody Hobson (Born 1969) - Co-CEO and President.
 Ms. Hobson joined Ariel in 1991.
 She held the position of Senior Vice President, Director of Marketing from 1994 until being named President in 2000 and Co-CEO in 2019.
-Ms. Hobson also serves as a Director of Ariel and Ariel Holdings, Chairman of the Trust's Board of Trustees, and Vice President of Ariel Distributors.
+Ms. Hobson is a Co-Founder of Ariel Alternatives and is the Founder and Chairwoman of Project Level.
+She also serves as a Director of Ariel and Ariel Holdings, Chairman of the Trust's Board of Trustees, and Vice President of Ariel Distributors.
 Ms. Hobson earned an AB from the Woodrow Wilson School of International Relations and Public Policy at Princeton University.

-Emma L. Rodriguez-Ayala (Born 1981) - Executive Vice President, Chief Administrative Officer, and General Counsel, joined Ariel in January 2023.
+Emma L. Rodriguez-Ayala (Born 1981) -Executive Vice President, Chief Administrative Officer, and General Counsel, joined Ariel in January 2023.
 She also serves as Secretary of Ariel's Board of Directors.
-She holds the same titles of Executive Vice President, Chief Administrative Officer, General Counsel and Secretary for Ariel Alternatives and Ariel Distributors.
-She serves as Chief Privacy Officer of Ariel and Anti-Money Laundering Officer of Ariel Distributors.
+She holds the same titles of Executive Vice President, Chief Administrative Officer, General Counsel and Secretary for Ariel Alternatives, Project Level, and Ariel Distributors.
 Previously, she was the General Counsel, Chief Compliance Officer, and Board Secretary of LGIM America.
 Earlier in her career, Emma was a partner at the law firm Faegre Drinker Biddle & Reath LLP.
 She graduated with a J.D. from the University of Chicago Law School and a B.A., summa cum laude, from Saint Louis University.